 Most of the startup spent a lot of resources in developing the software while the phase of Quality Assurance is given a lot less attention.
 So trained resources and experience should be provided to these startups regarding Quality Assurance.

-Startup is built on a dedicated and hardworking team but the team consists of human being so there are very high chances of an unresolved issue between team members which will compromise the integrity and quality of the software.
+Startup is built on a dedicated and hardworking team but the team consists of human beings so there are very high chances of an unresolved issue between team members which will compromise the integrity and quality of the software.

 Software Testing In Startups - Good Practices

-These are few of the major challenges faced by the startups in terms of Quality assurance, but these issues can be resolved easily if proper measures are taken.
+These are a few of the major challenges faced by the startups in terms of Quality assurance, but these issues can be resolved easily if proper measures are taken.

-First and foremost, the communication within the team should be very good and smooth.
+First and foremost, communication within the team should be very good and smooth.
 Everyone should understand their role and respect every other team member.
 Communication proves handy in case of identifying and fixing bugs.

-Another good measure is to take help from other companies which provide quality assurance, this will increase the speed of the work and the chances of errors will also decrease by a great factor.
+Another good measure is to take help from other companies that provide quality assurance, this will increase the speed of the work and the chances of errors will also decrease by a great factor.